ranfysvalle02/just-a-bag-of-words/README.md

 - `CountVectorizer` converts the text documents into a sparse matrix where each row represents a document and each column represents a word in the vocabulary.
 - This basic BoW model doesn't consider word order or semantics.

+**Key points to remember about CountVectorizer:**

+- Vocabulary creation: It automatically creates a vocabulary of unique words from the input text.
+- Sparse matrix representation: It represents the BoW representation as a sparse matrix, which is efficient for handling large datasets with many unique words.
+- Customization: You can customize the CountVectorizer using various parameters, such as stop_words, ngram_range, and max_features, to tailor the BoW representation to your specific needs.

+Limitations of Bag of Words:

+While the BoW model is simple and easy to implement, it does have its limitations:

+- It doesn't capture the order of words or the context in which they're used.
+This can be problematic for tasks where the order of words is important, such as sentiment analysis or machine translation.
+- It treats each word as an independent entity and doesn't capture the semantic relationships between words.
+- It can result in a high-dimensional feature vector due to the large size of the vocabulary, which can lead to computational challenges.

 **Continuous Bag of Words (CBOW): The Quest for Context**